spectralDNS/shenfun/docs/source/postprocessing.rst

 consisting of two TensorProductSpaces, and an accompanying writer class as::

     TT = MixedTensorProductSpace([T, T])
-    h5file_m = ShenfunFile('mixed', TT, backend='hdf5', mode='w')
+    fl_m = ShenfunFile('mixed', TT, backend='hdf5', mode='w')

 Let's now consider a transient problem where we step a solution forward in time.
-We create solution arrays from Arrays, and update these Arrays inside a while loop::
+We create a solution array from the :class:`.Array` class, and update the array inside a while loop::

     TT = VectorTensorProductSpace(T)